haozhu233/blog/content/post/2019-01-28-connect-arduino-chips-with-r.md

 con <- ar_init("/dev/cu.SLAB_USBtoUART", baud = 9600)
 ```

 2. Now, let see if we can read in something. `ar_monitor` is a function that will stream the serial readings into your R console like what you see in the "Serial Monitor" in Arduino IDE (that's where this function name came from).
-If somehow you can't get any meaningful values, check your `ar_init` commands and make sure the `baud` rate was set correctly (if the port is wrong, you will get notified by the `ar_init` function).
+If somehow you can't get any meaningful values, check your `ar_init` commands and make sure the `baud` rate was set correctly (if the port is wrong, you will get notified by the `ar_init` function but you won't get notified if your Baud rate is wrong).

 ```r
 ar_monitor(con)